250aday/250aday.github.io/_posts/2016-06-02-initial-plan.md

 ## List, hub, spokes

 The primary goal (aside from direct sales) will be to build an email list.
-Everything I have suggests that [building your list](.) is the most valuable thing you can do, so that's where I want to start.
+Everything I have suggests that [email is the fastest way to make money](https://medium.com/swlh/9-email-marketing-secrets-for-getting-3x-more-subscribers-78a20d236b), so that's where I want to start.

-As per [the usual advice](.), I will give away a valuable piece of info (a PDF report on something) in exchange for email addresses.
+As per [the usual advice](https://medium.com/@annacolibri/email-marketing-how-to-build-your-email-list-3dada3dad05e), I will give away a valuable piece of info (a PDF report on investing strategy) in exchange for email addresses.

 The email-list/get-your-free-report form will be:
  - on one or more landing pages of a site